zengxu-yang/linux-on-winbook-tw102/README.md

 recommended to use a lightweight desktop manager such as Xfce as this tablet is a low end product.

 # Post Installation
+## Update Linux Kernel
+It is strongly recommended that you update the Linux kernel to the latest version.
+I updated the kernel to 5.2.6 from Debian Sid.

+You need to change the kernel configuration to make it work.
+Steps:
+1. Install `linux-source-5.2` with current version 5.2.6 from Debian sid.
+1. `sudo apt-get install linux-source-5.2`
+2. `tar xaf /usr/src/linux-source-5.2`
+3. `cd linux-source-5.2`
+4. Copy the provided `.config` file to the current directory
+5. `make deb-pkg`
+6. Use dpkg to install the generated 3 kernel deb files.
 ## Screen Orientation
 ### Console Orientation
 Edit `/etc/default/grub` and change